 WooCommerce help and support

-The advantage of building your online store with WooCommerce over other available options is that it gives you full control over all your data.
+In conclusion, the advantage of building your online store with WooCommerce over other available options is that it gives you full control over all your data.

-You can take a step further to add WooCommerce extensions for any additional functionalities you need your store to have.
+In addition, you can take a step further to add WooCommerce extensions for any additional functionalities you need your store to have.

 Also, since you want to run a business with your site, it is recommended that you keep your site functioning optimally, without the threat of data loss, malware infection, and the like.
 We have helped many businesses accomplish this.
 If you need more help to get your store up and running, see more WordPress tutorials on our blog.